OCD AND ANXIETY

 Currently, TMS is available for those over the age of 18, and may be approved for adolescents by the FDA in the future.
-Apart from age, the typical TMS patient at Rogers has recurrent depression without psychotic features and hasn’t seen relief from anti-depressants.
+Apart from age, the typical TMS patient at Rogers has a diagnosis of major depressive disorder (MDD) and hasn’t seen relief from anti-depressants.
 Because of the way the technology works, people with metal implants, shrapnel in their head, a history of seizures, and facial tattoos that contain a metallic or magnetic sensitive ink aren’t able to receive TMS treatment.

 Dr. Rickers explains that TMS could soon prove to be effective for additional disorders and is “in many ways the future of psychiatry.”